Looking for the best multi-room speakers? We’ve narrowed it down to eight great multi-room options for every kind of household and budget

 - Wi-Fi and Bluetooth

-- OLED display on SoundTouch 20 and 30
+- OLED displays on the SoundTouch 20 and 30

 Perhaps best known for its noise-cancelling headphones, Bose has delivered a high-performing collection of multi-room speakers in its SoundTouch range.
 The system offers multi-room audio streaming via Wi-Fi or Bluetooth playback from a smartphone, tablet or computer.